marychatte/Hi-language/README.md

 3
 ```
 10) Short-circuit evaluation

 *Support for short-circuit evaluation*
-If(true, A, B) does not evaluate B, and if(false, A, B) does not evaluate A.
+- If(true, A, B) does not evaluate B, and if(false, A, B) does not evaluate A.

-Then generalise A && B as follows:
+*Generalise A && B as follows:*
-if A is false or null, return A without evaluating B
+- if A is false or null, return A without evaluating B
 otherwise, evaluate and return B
-Generalise A || B as follows:
+*Generalise A || B as follows:*
-if A is false or null, evaluate and return B
+- if A is false or null, evaluate and return B
 otherwise, return A without evaluating B

 The following sessions are possible: